Please note that this page is updated for the week ahead on a Thursday afternoon. Materials for Shabbat are available from 17:00 on Friday afternoon.

 Biblical Hebrew (18:00) Online Only

 Biblical Hebrew: Studying the Weekly Parashah – a programme for those with high level Hebrew reading ability.
-Email edwardjgold@hotmail.com if you would like to join this class so that you can be sent the link and materials in advance.
+Email edwardjgold@hotmail.com for more information.

 Pardes (13:00)

 With our Alyth Rabbis and other visiting clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
 As part of this study, we will also consider how the Torah portion relates to the weekly Haftarah reading from our Progressive Calendar of Readings.
 Please join us for this exciting year-long project.
-This week: Beshallach with Cantor Sarah Grabiner.
-(ID: 822 5760 2759 Passcode: 311220)
+This week: Acharei Mot-Kedoshim with Cantor Sarah (ID: 822 5760 2759 Passcode: 311220).

 Our drama group for primary school aged children.
-The group rehearse all year and then perform the show in the summer.
+This year’s show is Matilda!

 SAVE THE DATE